llvm/llvm-project/llvm/docs/LangRef.rst

 The second argument is a hash value that can be used by the consumer of the profile data to detect changes to the instrumented source.

-The third argument is not used.

-The fourth argument is the bit index into the global test vector bitmap corresponding to the function.
+The third argument is the bit index into the global test vector bitmap corresponding to the function.

-The fifth argument is the address of the condition bitmap, which contains a value representing an executed MC/DC test vector.
+The fourth argument is the address of the condition bitmap, which contains a value representing an executed MC/DC test vector.
 It is loaded and used as the bit index of the test vector bitmap.